 Some of the academic pieces that still seem relevant to me now:

 “An Atlas of the Difficult World”: Adrienne Rich’s Countermonument (Contemporary Literature, Vol. 42, No. 4 (Winter, 2001), pp. 727-749)

 This was my first and only article published in a significant lit journal.
-I was heartened to find out just now (14 years later) that a couple of people engaged with this piece extensively in their BA or MA theses–one of them in Finland!
-Seeing this helps me look back at my academic life and feel it made a contribution.
+Even in 2020 people were responding to this work in articles or theses on Rich, which helps me look back at my academic life and feel it made a contribution.

 Mapping after the Holocaust: The “Atlases” of Adrienne Rich and Gerhard Richter (Mosaic (Winnipeg) , Vol. 32, No. 4 , December 1999)